-Often when it comes to planning a two-week trip I am instantly drawn too far off places in Asia or attempting to find the cheapest flights to the United States, but more recently I have been thinking of more closer to home and building an idea of a two-week tour of Europe by train.
+Often when it comes to planning a two-week trip I am instantly drawn too far off places in Asia or attempting to find the cheapest flights to the United States, but more recently I have been thinking of more closer to home and building an idea of spending 2 weeks travelling Europe.
 Usually, I reserve visiting Europe for a weekend city break, nothing more than two to three nights but more recently I have fallen for the idea of Europe in the Summer and with train travel so accessible throughout our continent, I cannot think why I have not done it sooner.

 Don’t get me wrong, I am under no illusion that I can travel or complete Europe in two weeks, it will simply be skimming the surface, but in my plans, the surface includes some of the greatest cities our world has to offer and ones that differ very much in culture and in beauty.
-So here is what I have been planning on so far, my suggested itinerary for a two week Europe tour by train.
+So here is what I have been planning on so far, my suggested itinerary for a 2 week trip to Europe travelling by train.

-In Europe, we are lucky to have Interrail, train travel that covers 40, 000 destinations in 30 different countries enabling you to create a European adventure that is perfect for you.
+In Europe, we are lucky to have Interrail, train travel that covers 40, 000 destinations in 30 different countries enabling you to create a whole variety of 2 week inter-railing routes across Europe.
 Interrail provide a variety of different passes depending on your travel needs, but if you are planning on following this itinerary I recommend the ‘5 days within 15 days‘ pass –

 “You can use this Interrail Pass on 5 days of your choice during a set period of 15 days.
 Travel on back-to-back, consecutive days, or spread them out during the fortnight.
 It’s up to you.
 On each day, ride on as many trains as you like between midnight and midnight.”